-(B2, at the Parliament in Brussels) After unanimously hailing the unprecedented rate of participation in these elections, the various political groups and heads of lists announced their strategy for the days and months to come.
-At the heart of the concerns: the coalitions to come within a split Parliament
+(B2, at the Parliament in Brussels) After unanimously welcoming the unprecedented rate of participation in these elections, the different political groups and head of lists announced their strategy for the days and months to come.
+At the heart of concerns: future coalitions within a fragmented Parliament

 Speech by Ska Keller during election night, at the European Parliament in Brussels, Monday May 27 (B2 / Hélène Court-Fortunaz)